tsujamin/digi-approval/design/design.md

 The objective is two-fold:

 + To develop a proof of concept system to demonstrate a workflow-based, online system for use in the assessment and approval of open space for events.
-+ To present a case study to the ACT government and NICTA on the experience of the design and development.
++ To present a case study to the ACT Government and the eGov Cluster on the experience of the design and development.

 # Outcomes #